-Filipino citizens do not need a visa or an Electronic Travel Authorization to visit Morocco for short stays up to 90 days.
+Filipino citizens do not need a visa to visit Morocco for short stays of up to 90 days.

 However, if a stay is longer and specific, such as for work or study, several Morocco visa options are available.